-NOTE: Beginning with the 2018 season, non-wood and laminated bats used in the Little League (league age 12 and below), Intermediate (50-70) Division, and Junior League shall bear the USA Baseball logo signifying that the bat meets the USA Baseball Performance Standard.
+Beginning with the 2018 season, non-wood and laminated bats used in the Little League (Majors) and below, Intermediate (50-70) Division, and Junior League divisions shall bear the USA Baseball logo signifying that the bat meets the USABat - USA Baseball's Youth Bat Performance Standard.
 All BPF - 1.15 bats will be prohibited beginning with the 2018 season.
-Additionally, starting in 2018, the bat diameter shall not exceed 2 5/8 for these divisions of play.
+Additionally, starting in 2018, the bat diameter shall not exceed 2% inches for these divisions of play.
+Additional information is available at LittleLeague.org/batinfo.